PUT-JUG/lab-ie-2/src/Lab 10 - Qt - introduction to the GUI.md

 Widgets placed in the window are in no way related to the size of the window.
 Always, regardless of the size of the window, they will be anchored in a predefined position and will have a fixed size:

+---

+#### 🛠🔥 Assignment 🛠🔥

-* Run the program and try to resize the window.
+Run the program and try to resize the window.
 Are the widgets always visible?

+---

 Qt has a system for automatically adjusting the position and size of widgets depending on the current appearance of the window they are in, called *Layout*. *Layout* is a widget in which you can place other GUI elements.

-The basic method of placing elements on a window using *Layout* is a mechanism built into each window:
+The basic method of placing elements on a window using *Layout* is a mechanism built into each window.

+---

+#### 🛠🔥 Assignment 🛠🔥

 * Right-click on the window and from the context menu select *Lay Out* and then *Lay Out in a Grid*.
 Elements should be automatically placed in the window.
 Start the program and check the widgets' behavior during window resizing.